 Taken in the fall of freshman year.
 Students investigate theories of learning and the Honors Program Learning Framework during a series of discussions and labs.
 Students begin collecting evidence of learning through the construction of electronic portfolios with digital badges.

 The following three seminars may be taken in any order.
 Prior to the start of registration, students will be notified of the seminar options for the following semester and will be directed to an online form to indicate which seminar(s) they are interested in taking.

 These seminars will focus on interdisciplinary connections and ways disciplines can inform and influence each other.

 HON 202A76: Innovation and Inquiry

-This course challenges students to study and explore inquiry from several perspectives.
-Critical inquiry as an academic pursuit, inquiry involved in traditional and novel research methods, problem-solving, and innovative questioning will be explored in depth.
+This course challenges students to study and explore critical thinking from several perspectives.
+Critical inquiry as an academic pursuit, problem solving involved in traditional and novel research methods, and innovative questioning will be explored in depth.
 Students apply these perspectives by exploring real-life problems and developing solutions.

 HON 202A77: Leadership in Action

 This course encourages students to identify and analyze effective qualities of successful leaders and facilitates an applied leadership experience.